 In contrast, we are exploring Small Data and sustainable development.
-Within the UNU-CS Small Data Lab we do not work with small datasets; indeed the amount of data can be enormous.
-Instead, Small Data refers to instances where the sampling unit and the unit of analysis are similar.
-For instance, if the data is composed of individually sampled datum than the comparative analysis is between the individual.
-Small Data empowers local actors with actionable intelligence while also assisting national actors with a better understanding of their internal diversity.
-In addition, Small Data can be sourced informally and dynamically via the crowd, leveraging grassroots contributors and social media.
-Small Data seeks a unit of analysis as close to the sample unit as possible and focuses on tools that empower local actors; it develops systems of analysis that add value directly to the sample.
+Within the UNU Institute in Macau Small Data Lab we do not work with small datasets; indeed the volume of data can be enormous.
+Instead, Small Data refers to data that is processed at its finest granularity (i.e. the sampling unit and the unit of analysis are similar).
+For instance, in the context of social indicators monitoring, if the data is composed of individually sampled datum then the comparative analysis is between the individuals.
+Small Data empowers individuals and local actors with actionable insights while also assisting national stakeholders with a better understanding of the complex and diverse social phenomena.
+Small Data can be sourced informally and dynamically via the crowd, leveraging grassroots contributors, citizen generated data, and social media.
+Within the Small Data Lab we study the interplay between the various data sources, for example between social media and traditional mass media, or between grassroots and national development metrics, to provide a more balanced and holistic understanding of the nuanced social phenomena.